zhzLuke96/ytp-rotate/README_en.md

 ![menu](https://github.com/zhzLuke96/ytp-rotate/raw/master/docs/menu_en.png)

-# Updata log
+# Updata log v.6
-- Move secondary functions to the right-click menu
-- Add Picture-in-Picture (some browsers may not support it)
-- Simple local language fit
+- resize bug fixed.

 # Q&A
 When the code is not loaded properly, refresh the page.